“Suppressing the function of a gene or inactivating it using gene manipulation methods in a DNA sequence of a gene is called a gene knockout process.”

 One of the best methods for inactivating a gene is by introducing a mutation- gene knockout.

-Using the RNA interference scientists can reduce gene expression using siRNA or shRNA- gene knockdown.
+Using RNA interference scientists can reduce gene expression using siRNA or shRNA- gene knockdown.

 Applications of gene knockout:

-One of the important application of gene knockout is to study the function of a particular gene.
+One of the important applications of gene knockout is to study the function of a particular gene.

 It also enables scientists to monitor and control the effect of a gene.

-Gene knockout method is used for constructing genetically modified organism such as GM plants, GM bacteria and GM animals.
+Gene knockout method is used for constructing genetically modified organisms such as GM plants, GM bacteria and GM animals.

 It is also used to study the effect and contribution of a particular gene and its role in the development of a disease.

 It is likewise employed in drug discovery: using gene knockout like genetic engineering tools, drug screening can be done.